gloryannen/Bored-App/proposal.md

 * Signup / Login Page - This will be the landing page for all users coming into the application.
 * User Home Page - After login in or signing up, users will see:
   * Navigation bar - Home, My Activities, My Tags, Logout
-    * My Activities sub menu - Saved Activies, Completed Activities
+    * My Activities sub menu - Saved Activities, Completed Activities
   * User home page - Details page with information such as:
     * Number of completed activities with a link to a page with all activities completed.
     * Number of saved activities with a link to a page with all saved activities.
   * A form with criterias for searching an activity will be right below this.
 The form also provides a random button that chooses a random activity without the criteria constraints.
 Upon form submission, the activity list will appear under the form.
-User can choose to save the activity, complete it, or ignore it.
+The user can choose to save the activity, complete it, or ignore it.
   * Delete Account button for users that wish to remove their account.
 * My Activities page - Shows saved and completed activities with their corresponding tags.
 Remove activities.
 Add tags to activities or remove them.
-* My Tags page - Shows form to add tags as well as a list of all tags user has created.
-Clicking on a tag links the user to a page with all activities they completed that has that tag included.
+* My Tags page - Shows form to add tags as well as a list of all tags the user has created.
+Clicking on a tag links the user to a page with all activities they completed that have that tag included.
 This tag activities page has a form to update the tag or delete it, deleting this tag from all activities completed.